Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 **Skills**
 * Identify monster is completely remade in this mod.
 Not only you can always see full info, even on novice (if you have the skill), you also have increased chance per skill point to be able to.
 I changed that because ID monster being possibly useful only on GM annoyed me.
 Also, the highest skill level will be shared, so character with 1 skill or even without will still be able to identify if there's someone in party with enough skill level (or GM, which makes ID always work).
 You'll also be able to see reduced resistances (only for the identifying character!), if you enable resistance penetration, and skill/mastery of spells the monster casts.
 But the main selling point is, you'll now be able to perform critical hits by having ID monster!
 The chance is fixed and depends on mastery, and damage bonus depends on skill, mastery, and skill bonus (+IDMonster items).
 Note that in this case skill sharing (taking into account the highest among party) won't work, because it would obviously be OP (I don't know if it isn't OP already, will check that in the playthrough).
 So, now you have a reason to pursue ID monster on all characters!
 Obviously, this can be disabled with Rev4ForMergeRemakeIdentifyMonster option (put anything different than 1).
 ID monster mechanics will be as in vanilla, with few small differences: skill level and mastery will still be shared, extended spell info will be displayed and, if you enabled them, reduced resistances as well.
 * Base alchemy skill is boosted to add 2 * skill to potion strength.
 Item/NPC bonuses are still counted * 1.
 This is done to make investing in alchemy skill more useful (mastery alone is useful already).
 To disable, change Rev4ForMergeBoostBaseAlchemySkill to 0.
+* GM masteries are restricted to second promotion only, and M to first or second.
+That means before any promotion the max mastery you can learn will usually be Expert.
+To disable, set Rev4ForMergeRestrictMasteries to 0.
+* GM leather now gives skill * 4 elemental resistances.
+That hopefully will make GM actually worth getting.
+Option to disable as above.
+Option to disable is Rev4ForMergeMiscBalanceChanges.

 **Monsters**
 * DrainSP effect is nerfed in this mod, I found it too obnoxious.
 Now it reduces your mana by 25% of maximum each time it is applied, not less than zero, instead of zeroing it completely.
 The option to disable it is Rev4ForMergeNerfDrainSp.